-6.6 The Administrator
+6.6 The UCI Administrator

-The Management Company has appointed Northern Trust Global Services SE, with registered office at 10, rue du Château d'Eau, L-3364 Leudelange, as Administrator of the Fund pursuant to the Administration Agreement.
+The Management Company has appointed Northern Trust Global Services SE, with registered office at 10, rue du Château d'Eau, L-3364 Leudelange, as UCI Administrator of the Fund pursuant to the UCI Administration Agreement.

-The Administrator is authorised and regulated by the CSSF in Luxembourg under the 1993 Law.
-The relationship between the Management Company and the Administrator is subject to the terms of the Administration Agreement.
-Under the terms of the Administration Agreement, the Administrator will carry out all general administrative duties related to the administration of the Fund required by Luxembourg law, calculate the Net Asset Value per Share, maintain the accounting records of the Fund, as well as process all subscriptions, redemptions, conversions, and transfers of Shares, and register these transactions in the register of Shareholders.
-In addition, as registrar and transfer agent of the Fund, the Administrator is also responsible for collecting the required information and performing verifications on investors to comply with applicable anti-money laundering rules and regulations.
+The UCI Administrator is authorised and regulated by the CSSF in Luxembourg under the 1993 Law.
+The relationship between the Management Company and the UCI Administrator is subject to the terms of the UCI Administration Agreement.
+Under the terms of the UCI Administration Agreement, the UCI Administrator will carry out all general administrative duties related to the administration of the Fund required by Luxembourg law, namely (i) calculate the Net Asset Value per Share, maintain the accounting records of the Fund and perform accounting services, (ii) perform registrar services such as the maintenance of books and records of the Fund as well as process all subscriptions, redemptions, conversions, and transfers of Shares, and register these transactions in the register of Shareholders and (iii) perform the client communication services such as disseminating distribution notices and distributing audited financial statements to Shareholders.
+In addition, as registrar and transfer agent of the Fund, the UCI Administrator is also responsible for collecting the required information and performing verifications on investors to comply with applicable anti-money laundering rules and regulations.

-The Administrator is not responsible for any investment decisions of the Fund or the effect of such investment decisions on the performance of the Fund.
+The UCI Administrator is not responsible for any investment decisions of the Fund or the effect of such investment decisions on the performance of the Fund.

-The Administration Agreement has no fixed duration and each party may, in principle, terminate the agreement on not less than three (3) calendar months' prior written notice.
-The Administration Agreement may also be terminated on shorter notice in certain circumstances, for instance where one party commits a material breach of its obligations.
-The Administration Agreement may be terminated by the Management Company with immediate effect if this is deemed by the Management Company to be in the interest of the investors.
-The Administration Agreement contains provisions exempting the Administrator from liability and indemnifying the Administrator in certain circumstances.
-However, the liability of the Administrator towards the Management Company and the Fund will not be affected by any delegation of functions by the Administrator.
+The UCI Administration Agreement has no fixed duration and each party may, in principle, terminate the agreement on not less than three (3) calendar months' prior written notice.
+The UCI Administration Agreement may also be terminated on shorter notice in certain circumstances, for instance where one party commits a material breach of its obligations.
+The UCI Administration Agreement may be terminated by the Management Company with immediate effect if this is deemed by the Management Company to be in the interest of the investors.
+The UCI Administration Agreement contains provisions exempting the UCI Administrator from liability and indemnifying the UCI Administrator in certain circumstances.
+However, the liability of the UCI Administrator towards the Management Company and the Fund will not be affected by any delegation of functions by the UCI Administrator.

-The Management Company reserves the right to change the administration arrangements described above by agreement with the Administration Agent and/or to appoint another service provider in Luxembourg to carry out the functions of administration agent.
+The Management Company reserves the right to change the administration arrangements described above by agreement with the UCI Administrator and/or to appoint another service provider in Luxembourg to carry out the functions of UCI administrator.
 Investors will be notified in due course.